Chelmsford High School Dual Enrollment Courses

 • MCC3 Credits

-US History II-CP (Grade 11)
+United States History II-CP (Grade 11)

 In United States History II, students investigate and analyze the dynamic history of the United States from the 1920s to modern day.
 Students will utilize a variety of resources including primary and secondary sources, images, videos, maps, and data to critically consider events of the past.
 Students will continue to develop the skills to respond to enduring questions and challenges in the “American Experiment”.
 This course requires critical thinking, analytical reading and writing.
 All students will participate in an action civics project designed to offer practice and build skills in citizenship.